STASER-Lab/InEx-Bug-A-Human-Annotated-Dataset-of-Intrinsic-and-Extrinsic-Bugs-in-the-NPM-Ecosystem/README.md

 Manual classification carried over from the input CSV.

 #### `is_bot_close`
-Boolean indicating if the issue was automatically closed by a bot (e.g., `stale[bot]`).
+Boolean indicating if the issue was automatically closed by a known bot.
-→ Detected by checking the `closed_by.username` for “bot” substrings.
+→ Specifically detects closures by `stale[bot]` or `vue-bot` (case-insensitive).
+→ Added via `bot_detect.py` before anonymization to preserve bot detection capability.

 ---